francislxw/cv/ai-neuralnetworksdeeplearning/1.sequence_model/2.word_representation/2.Emojify/README.md

 * In V1, the algorithm ignores word ordering, so is not good at understanding phrases like "not happy."
 * In V1, it just averages all the words' embedding vectors together, without considering the ordering of words.

+* In V2, the model will feed word embeddings into an LSTM.
+* In V2, the LSTM will learn to predict the most appropriate emoji.

 <img align='middle' src="docs/2.neutralize.png" width="90%" height="300">